 This includes drinks, canned goods, and other non-perishable items.

-Not only does shopping for these items save you time, but it also guarantees that you will have everything you need for the big day.
+Not only does shopping for these items save you time, but it also guarantees you will have everything you need for the big day.
 There is no risk of the store being out of the exact item you want.

 Moreover, it saves you the headache of holiday crowds.
-If you have ever gone to the liquor store for wine the week of Thanksgiving, then you know it can be a bit of a madhouse!
+If you have ever gone to the liquor store for wine the week of Thanksgiving, you know it can be a bit of a madhouse!

 Two Weeks Before Thanksgiving